timplourde/kolint/README.md

 ## Contributing

-Run `npm install` to download the modules you need.
+`npm install` to download the modules you need.

-Run `grunt` to build, jshint and run tests.
+`grunt` to build, jshint and run tests.
 See the `Gruntfile.js` for more info.

-The `tests\samples` directory contains sample JS files.
-The `make-ast-files` grunt task converts these into AST format and puts them in `tests\samples\ast` to simplify writing rules.
+The `tests\samples` directory contains sample JS files used in unit tests.
+The `make-ast-files` grunt task converts these into AST format and puts them in `tests\samples\ast`.

 To run the CLI without linking: `node src/cli.js path/to/file.js`